 It can definitely be tempting to purchase "fun" vegan alternatives like cheeses, yogurts, and desserts, but they can frequently come with a high price tag.
 Wait for your favorite items to go on sale and stock up at the store instead.

-Freeze Your Fresh Fruits, Vegetables And Herbs
+Freeze Your Fresh Fruits, Vegetables and Herbs

 While produce can at times be costly, especially if you're buying organic items or fruits and veggies that are out of season, frozen items may end up costing you more in the long run if you're buying them regularly over the real thing.
-Especially if your favorite produce items go on sale or you're just not able to finish up fresh produce before it goes bad, freezing is a great option.
+Especially when and if your favorite produce items go on sale or you're just not able to finish up fresh produce before it goes bad, freezing is a great option.

 Love the taste of dragonfruit or papaya in your smoothie?
 Grab a few and freeze them for convenient usage whenever you need it, all year round.
 Same goes for vegetables!
 There's more to freeze than you think.
 If you don't have an herb garden (another money saving hack), freezing your herbs at home is an easy way to access fresh flavors to spice up your dishes whenever you see fit, instead of purchasing a large bunch, which may go bad before you can use it up.